ap-logics/ap-logics/README.md

 ## Outside the Code

-When I'm not diving into market trends or debugging my latest project, or studying, you'll find me:
+When I'm not diving into market trends, games, or studying, you'll find me:
 - **Swimming or playing table tennis** just because that's what I enjoy.
 - **Reading** up on everything from tech trends to the latest romance novel or whatever.
 - **Building** the latest lego set.

 ## Let’s Connect

-I understand a lot of my projects are not present on here, but feel free to explore my repositories and connect with me on [LinkedIn](https://linkedin.com/in/parekhaayush)
+I understand a lot of my projects are not present on here - I have been using Gitlab at my current internship, but feel free to explore my repositories and connect with me on [LinkedIn](https://linkedin.com/in/parekhaayush)

 CV/Resume provided upon request; parekhbiz@outlook.com